 Explore The Puglia Region From Lecce Around The Heel of the Boot

-Arriving in Lecce, we got ourselves settled into the 8 Piu Hotel, on the outskirts of the older city.
+When we arrived in Lecce, we got ourselves settled into the 8 Piu Hotel on the outskirts of the older city.
 The advantage of being out of the old city was a more modern hotel that offered a mini suite for reasonable prices.
-Our room was large enough to let us spread out again and the hotel offered lots of lounge space if the weather got bad and we got stuck in for a rain day there was somewhere for us to go.
+Our room was large so we could spread out.
+And the hotel offered lots of lounge space.
+So if the weather got bad and we got stuck in for a rain day there was somewhere for us to go.

 The Baroque Lecce

 With rain forecast on and off for the week we were in Lecce, we couldn’t afford to stay inside if it only drizzled.
 The hotel staff looked at us oddly as we headed out to walk in the drizzle into the old town.
 A less than 30 minute walk did not deter us from a walk.
 Although when we turned around for home 4 hours later, at times it appeared daunting.

 Throughout our visit, the Obelisk of Lecce was our navigation aid.
 It led us into the old town and gave us a reference point for return to the hotel.

 Entering via the Porta Napoli gate on the Sunday morning, we were amused when we found a novel old bike club meeting under the arch.
 Included in the group was the Italian version on an ice cream truck – a gelato bike!

 We were not the only people that wandered through the old town of Lecce on this grey day.
 Other tourists from our hotel, lots of Italian families and several larger tour groups were in town.
 We even saw one bike tour in the town centre.
 When we eavesdropped on one English tour, we picked up a little more insight into what we were looking at.
 But we soon left and wandered on our own.